Ground-level ozone: Climate change impacts on processes that affect ozone

 Changes in air temperature and water content affect the air's chemistry and the rates of chemical reactions that create and remove ozone.
 Many chemical reaction rates increase with temperature and lead to increased ozone production.
 Climate change projections show that rising temperatures and water vapour in the atmosphere will likely increase surface ozone in polluted areas like the eastern United States.
-In particular, the degradation of the pollutant peroxyacetylnitrate (PAN), which is a significant reservoir species for long-range transport of ozone precursors, is accelerated by rising temperatures.
+In particular, the degradation of the pollutant peroxyacetyl nitrate (PAN), which is a significant reservoir species for long-range transport of ozone precursors, is accelerated by rising temperatures.
 As a result, as the temperature rises, the lifetime of PAN reduces, changing the long-range transport of ozone pollution.
 Second, the same CO_{2} radiative forcing that causes global warming would chill the stratosphere.
-This cooling is projected to result in a relative rise in ozone (O3) depletion in the polar region, as well as an increase in the frequency of ozone holes.
+This cooling is projected to result in a relative rise in ozone depletion in the polar region, as well as an increase in the frequency of ozone holes.

 Ozone depletion, on the other hand, is a radiative forcing of the climate system.
 Two opposite effects exist: Reduced ozone causes the stratosphere to absorb less solar radiation, cooling it while warming the troposphere; as a result, the stratosphere emits less long-wave radiation downward, cooling the troposphere.
 The IPCC believes that "measured stratospheric O3 losses over the past two decades have generated a negative forcing of the surface-troposphere system" of around 0.15 0.10 watts per square metre (W/m2).
 Furthermore, rising air temperatures often improve ozone-forming processes, which has a repercussion on climate, as well.

-Also, since climate change is causing sea ice to melt, what occurs is the sea ice releases molecular chlorine, which reacts with UV radiation to produce chlorine radicals.
-Because chlorine radicals are highly reactive, they can expedite the degradation of methane and tropospheric ozone and the oxidation of mercury to more toxic forms.
 Ozone production rises during heat waves, because plants absorb less ozone.
 It is estimated that curtailed ozone absorption by plants could be responsible for the loss of 460 lives in the UK in the hot summer of 2006.
 A similar investigation to assess the joint effects of ozone and heat during the European heat waves in 2003, concluded that these appear to be additive.